CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 the refactor until the end, the extent to which they have changed the underlying behaviour of the code.
 Getting it to behave the same way again is very difficult, and in-sets the "fear of change", especially in critical pieces of codebases.

+Meanwhile at work: Way to be hugely opinionated.
+At least I don't hate him for it.
+Is this code actually "good" now?
+Lots of tests along the way, and produced in a timely fashion.
+Tons of collaboration in pairing, mobbing, design discussions, sprint planning, parking lot items, etc.

 ## Acceptance Testing

 I always cringe a bit when I hear about acceptance testing.
 I immediately build this image in my head, of an environment where people are